redwild1066/Web_Development/README.md

 ## Introduction :

 Web development refers to the creating, building, and maintaining of websites.
-It includes aspects such as web design, web publishing, web programming, and database management.
+It includes aspects such as web design, web publishing, web programming, and database management. <br><br><br>

 ### The word Web Development is made up of two words, that is: <br>

 Web: It refers to websites, web pages or anything that works over the internet.<br>
-Development: It refers to building the application from scratch. <br>
+Development: It refers to building the application from scratch. <br><br><br>

 #### Web Development can be classified into two ways:

 Frontend Development<br>
- Backend Development<br>
+ Backend Development<br><br>

 #### Frontend Development
 The part of a website that the user interacts directly is termed as front end.
-It is also referred to as the ‘client side’ of the application.
+It is also referred to as the ‘client side’ of the application.<br><br>

 ### Frontend Roadmap:Frontend Development Roadmap<br>
 <p>